-Leveraging its experience in the design and manufacture of mobile device antennas, Laird Technologies is able to meet the requirements of smaller form factors and slimmer profiles from today’s 3D antennas.
+Leveraging its experience in the design and manufacture of mobile device antennas, Laird is able to meet the requirements of smaller personal media device form factors and slimmer profiles from today’s 3D antennas.

 Due to the requirements for smaller form factors and thinner profiles in today’s mobile devices, the ability to utilize every available space within the device has become increasingly important.
 As a result of this trend, Laird has been investing heavily in the design and manufacture of 3D antenna concepts.
 This area is expected to be driving the development over the coming years, and will become the leading technology by end of 2014 for mobile devices.